UbaidUrRehmanUH/Loan-Approval-Data-Analysis-And-Machine-Learning-/README.md

-# Loan Data Analysis and Machine Learning Pipeline
+# Loan Approval Data Analysis and Machine Learning Pipeline

 This project demonstrates a comprehensive data analysis and machine learning workflow, focusing on a loan dataset.
 It provides a step-by-step approach to preprocess the data, derive actionable insights, and build predictive models that can assist in decision-making processes.
 The notebook includes detailed explanations and well-documented code to ensure clarity and reproducibility.